Table of Contents

-According to the historical evidence a Bo-tree was planted in a nearby Buddhist village in 3rd century BC.
-The village, where the Bo-tree was planted is identified as the modern Kiliveddi by the historians.
-The Bo-tree was known as Sri Wardana Bodhi and was managed by Seruwila Raja Maha Vihara; the Bo-tree was destroyed by the terrorists during the civil war.
+According to the historical evidence a Bo tree was planted in a nearby Buddhist village in the 3rd century BC.
+The village, where the Bo tree was planted is identified as the modern Kiliveddi by historians.
+The Bo tree was known as Sri Wardana Bodhi and was managed by Seruwila Raja Maha Vihara; the Bo tree was destroyed by the terrorists during the civil war.

 The revival of the temple

-The modern revival of this historical, sacred place starts with the arrival of Sumedhankara Maha Nahimi (chief monk) in 1921.
-Initially, the sacred area was inhabited by wild animals such as elephants, bear, and leopards etc. furthermore there were lots of hardships for the monks during the thirty years civil war in eastern Sri Lanka.
+The modern revival of this historical, sacred place started with the arrival of Sumedhankara Maha Nahimi (chief monk) in 1921.
+Initially, the sacred area was inhabited by wild animals such as elephants, bears, leopards etc. furthermore there were lots of hardships for the monks during the thirty years of civil war in eastern Sri Lanka.

 A large number of people fled villages around the temple due to threats from the terrorists.
 But the braveness of the monks made them stay behind and help the remaining families of the nearby villages.
-Thanks to the number of Buddhist monks, it has become a well built Buddhist temple today and which helps to prove the inheritance of Sinhalese Buddhist in eastern Sri Lanka.
+Thanks to the number of Buddhist monks, it has become a well-built Buddhist temple today and which helps to prove the inheritance of Sinhalese Buddhists in eastern Sri Lanka.